randy-rebucas/lingkod-ph/docs/payment-system-final-summary.md

 ## Overview

-The Lingkod PH payment system has been fully implemented and is now production-ready.
+The LocalPro payment system has been fully implemented and is now production-ready.
 This comprehensive system supports booking payments and payouts with robust security, monitoring, and error handling.

 ## ✅ Implementation Status: COMPLETE